NationalGenomicsInfrastructure/LIMS2DB/README.md

 conda activate lims2db_dev
 ```

-LIMS2DB is highly dependent on the [statusdb](https://github.com/SciLifeLab/statusdb), [genologics](https://github.com/scilifelab/genologics), [genologics_sql](https://github.com/scilifelab/genologics_sql) packages.
-The two latter are available on pypi and can be installed with pip.
-However, it might still be a good idea to install all three of these manually to be sure you get the latest version:
+LIMS2DB is highly dependent on the [genologics](https://github.com/scilifelab/genologics) and [genologics_sql](https://github.com/scilifelab/genologics_sql) packages.
+The two are available on pypi and can be installed with pip.
+However, it might still be a good idea to install all of these manually to be sure you get the latest version:

 ```
 git clone repo